First Aired 2/27/92

-- Break the Cutie: Learning that the only thing she is worth of is being a housewife and being rejected from becoming a professional saxophone player due to her stubby fingers broke Lisa down to the point of becoming a rebellious student.Lisa: Dear log: This will be my last entry, for you were a journal of my hopes and dreams.
+- Break the Cutie: Learning that the only thing she is worthy of is being a housewife and being rejected from becoming a professional saxophone player due to her stubby fingers broke Lisa down to the point of becoming a rebellious student.Lisa: Dear log: This will be my last entry, for you were a journal of my hopes and dreams.
 And now, I have none.

 - Even Evil Has Standards: When Lisa points out that Bart used to appreciate the value of a prank, Bart responds, "Yeah, but even I had my limits."

 - Even Lisa was aware that she went too far, but went through with it anyway, feeling she has nothing to lose anymore and cries.

 - Failed a Spot Check: While at a red light outside the Kwik-E-Mart, Lou and Eddie fail to spot Snake holding Apu up at gunpoint next to them.

 - Fun with Acronyms: The Career Aptitude Normalizing Test (CANT)